Stocks, Bonds etc. -> Investing Tax Issues -> Call and Put Options

 Income Tax Act S. 49

 Gains or losses realized by a writer (seller) of naked (uncovered) options are normally treated as income.
-However, according to IT-479R, paragraph 25(c), CRA will allow these to be treated as capital gains, provided this practice is followed consistently from year to year.
+However, according to IT-479R Transactions in Securities (Archived), paragraph 25(c), CRA will allow these to be treated as capital gains, provided this practice is followed consistently from year to year.

 For taxpayers who record gains and losses from options as income, the income from options sold (written) is reported in the tax year in which the options expire, or are exercised or bought back.
 When call options are purchased and subsequently exercised, the cost of the options is added to the cost base of the purchased shares.
 If the call options are not exercised, the cost is deducted in the tax year in which the options expire.
 If the call options are closed out by selling them, the proceeds are included in income, and the original cost is written off, in the tax year in which the options are closed out.
 When put options are purchased, the cost is written off in the year in which the options expire, are exercised, or are closed out by selling them.

-For taxpayers who record gains and losses from options as capital gains, the timing is a little trickier for options which have been sold.
+For taxpayers who record gains and losses from options as capital gains or losses, the timing is a little trickier for options which have been sold.
 The following table shows the timing of the recording of gains and losses on options that have been sold or purchased.
-This table has been prepared based on the information in the CRA interpretation bulletin IT-479R Transactions in securities.
+This table has been prepared based on the information in the CRA interpretation bulletin IT-479R Transactions in Securities.

 As you can see in the table, when call and put options sold are being recorded as capital gains, the gain is recorded in the taxation year in which the options are sold.
 However, if the options are then exercised in the next taxation year, the capital gain from the previous year must be reversed, and either added to the proceeds from the sale of shares (call option), or deducted from the cost basis of shares purchased (put option).
 To revise the capital gains from the previous year, a T1Adj would have to be filed.
 See our article on changing your tax return after it has been filed.
 Of course, if the prior year tax return has not been filed when the options are exercised, the prior year return can be done omitting the gain, eliminating the need for a later revision.